-SECTION 14.5 ADDITIONAL PROJECT AMENITIES
+14.3.3 Additional Project Amenities

 A maximum of 26 points will be awarded for the following project and tenant amenities.
 All shared amenities among development phases or adjacent/nearby project are eligible for equal to ½ the point value listed.
+Points will not be given for any amenities shown below when the element is required, such as by a project category.

+2017 QAP Change: All projects will include infrastructure and hook-up for broad-band internet connection in all units as a threshold requirement.